ViktorQvarfordt/blog/posts/wip-postgres-graphs-and-trees.md

 );
 ```

-This models a directed graph.
-The graph is directed since edges have a direction (source -> target).
+We keep the graph simple.
+This models no particular use-case but demonstrates the fundamental principles.
+This is a directed graph since edges have a direction (source -> target).

 You can imagine many additional properties of the graph.
 For example, the graph can be turned into a weighted graph by adding a `weight REAL NOT NULL` column to the `edge` table.
 This may represent the cost utilizing an edge.